KarelZe/edu/advanced-machine-learning/01_self_test.md

 ## Dimensionality Reduction

 * F: _What are the advantages of sparse PCA over PCA?_⭐
+  - sparse PCA allows for a better interpretation of economic meaning of each principal component.
+When having a large number of variables with non-zero factor loadings it's hard to interpret them with ordinary PCA, as PCs are a linear combination of all $$p$$ variables.
+  - Compared to SCoTLASS its computationally efficient.

+* F: _Intuition about sparse principal component analysis?_
+  - SPCA is built on the fact that PCA can be written as a regression-type optimization problem, with a quadratic penalty; the lasso penalty (via the elastic net) can then be directly integrated into the regression criterion, leading to a modifiedPCA with sparse loadings.

 * F: _What does dimensionality reduction mean?_ 🧠
 * F: _What is PCA?_ 🧠
 * F: _What are three things, that PCA does?_ 🧠